SNLS663A December 2021 – December 2025 DP83TC814R-Q1 , DP83TC814S-Q1

 SERIAL MANAGEMENT INTERFACE

-Management Data Input/Output: Bidirectional management data signal that may be sourced by the management station or the PHY.
+Management Data Input/Output: Bidirectional management data signal that can be sourced by the management station or the PHY.
 This pin requires a pullup resistor.
-In systems with multiple PHYs using same MDIO-MDC bus, a single pull-up resistor should be used on MDIO line.
+In systems with multiple PHYs using same MDIO-MDC bus, a single pull-up resistor must be used on MDIO line.

 CONTROL INTERFACE

-This pin can also operate as Power-Down control where asserting this pin low would put the PHY in power down mode and asserting high would put the PHY in normal mode.
-This feature can also be enabled via register 0x0011.
+Interrupt status from Reg 12-13 is recommended to be read only when INT_N is LOW.
+This pin can also operate as Power-Down control where asserting this pin low puts the PHY in power down mode and asserting high puts the PHY in normal mode.
+This feature can also be enabled using the register 0x0011.

 Reset: Active-LOW input, which initializes or reinitializes the PHY.
-Asserting this pin LOW for at least 1 μs will force a reset process to occur.
-All internal registers will reinitialize to their default states as specified for each bit in the Register Maps section.
+Asserting this pin LOW for at least 1μs forces a reset process to occur.
+All internal registers reinitializes to the default states as specified for each bit in the Register Maps section.
 All bootstrap pins are resampled upon deassertion of reset.

 CLOCK INTERFACE

-Reference Clock Input (RMII): Reference clock 50-MHz CMOS-level oscillator in RMII Slave mode.
-Reference clock 25-MHz crystal or oscillator in RMII Master mode.
+Reference Clock Input (RMII): Reference clock 50MHz CMOS-level oscillator in RMII Follower mode.
+Reference clock 25MHz crystal or oscillator in RMII Leader mode.

 Reference Clock Output: XO pin is used for crystal only.
 This pin must be left floating when a CMOS-level oscillator is connected to XI.